 Risk Management Objectives and Policies

-The Firm’s business consists of making arrangements with a view to investment and bringing about deals in investment and as such risk is an inherent part of it.
+The Firm’s business consists of making arrangements with a view to investment and bringing about deals in investment and as such risk is an inherent part of the Firm’s activities.
 ShareIn’s Risk Management Framework incorporates an analysis of the impact of each material risk on the Firm, its clients and counterparties, and on the market, the probability of each risk occurring and the procedures in place for mitigation.
-The risk management function receives regular updates from the Head of Finance and Head of Risk on the various components of the Internal Capital Adequacy and Risk Assessment (“ICARA”) process and provides periodic management information to the Firm's board, focusing on business and operational risk management issues, and including any notification that the Firm is likely to breach an early warning indicator regarding the Firm’s own funds and liquid assets requirements under IFPR.
+The risk management function receives regular updates from the Head of Finance and Head of Risk on the various components of the Internal Capital Adequacy and Risk Assessment (“ICARA”) process and provides periodic management information to the Firm's Board, focusing on business, liquidity and operational risk management issues, and including any notification that the Firm is likely to breach an early warning indicator regarding the Firm’s own funds and liquid assets requirements under IFPR.

-The Firm's business strategy reflects its low risk appetite towards conduct risk; prudential risk; reputational risk; legal, compliance and regulatory risk; financial crime risk; and data and cyber security risk.
 ShareIn operates a very simple business model and takes no market risk.
-It derives its revenue from recurring direct investment platform license fees, success fees on its direct investment platforms, appointed representative monthly income, IF ISA manager fees, and additional bespoke development time.
+It derives its revenue from recurring direct investment platform licence fees, success fees on its direct investment platforms, appointed representative monthly income, IF ISA manager fees, and additional bespoke development time.

 The Firm has applied a three-stage approach to dealing with material harms: